yeerock/windows-volume-controller/README.md

 3. Type `shell:startup` and press Enter to open the Startup folder.
 4. Move the shortcut of the script to the Startup folder.

+Alternatively to put it simply, “C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp” is the location of the Startup folder for all users on Windows 11 and 10.

 ### Single Instance

 The script is designed to allow only one instance to run at a time using the `#SingleInstance` directive.
 This prevents multiple instances of the script from running simultaneously.